 Project management is a fulfilling career path that demands a rich combination of business, technical and people skills.

-There are many major benefits but this field brings a set of challenges that may not appeal to everyone.
+There are many major benefits, but this field brings a set of challenges that may not appeal to everyone.
 Navigating through chaos only works with a steady grip at the helm.
 Projects can only remain on schedule and within budget with discipline, leadership, and teamwork.

 If you think you have what it takes to develop the skills needed to adequately perform a project manager’s responsibilities, a beginner's course can get you started.
 But if you’ve already had some experience managing projects and want to take your career to the next level, then studying for a PMP certification would surely help.

-Go ahead, thrive under pressure.
+Go ahead, and thrive under pressure.